Monday, September 30, 2024

 The sound of the roaring waterfall was deafening

 Then it was time to make our way to our night’s accommodation which was in Gjogv, the most northern village on this island.
-It is named for the long deep, sea-filled gorge around which it nestles.
+It is named for the long deep, sea-filled gorge around which the village crouches.
 It took us two attempts before we were game to tackle the road which, because of the approaching winter weather, claimed to be closed to all but local and rescue vehicles.

 This was the turn off to reach our village through the mountains